amine-merzoug/dsa/README.md

      - Bubble sort
      - Merge sort
    - Dynamic programming
-6. Quizzes
+7. Quizzes
-7. Final projects
+8. Final projects
    - Mastermind
    - Longest word
+   - Sparse matrices

 This repo is a work in progress.
 More resources will be added progressively.